klausliegener/CCSEV-LQG/README.md

 [C] Main.m - contains the implementation of the algorithm from [1] as a pre-compiled mathematica file

-[D] DiracQ_mod.m - contains a slightly modified version of [2],  the DiracQ package by jgwright1986
+[D] DiracQ_mod.m - contains a slightly modified version of [2],  the DiracQ package by Wright&Shastry

 ### References